JuliaStats/GLM.jl/docs/src/index.md

 - `confint`: compute confidence intervals for coefficients, with confidence level `level` (by default 95%)
 - `cooksdistance`: compute [Cook's distance](https://en.wikipedia.org/wiki/Cook%27s_distance) for each observation in linear model `obj`, giving an estimate of the influence of each data point.
 Currently only implemented for linear models without weights.
 - `deviance`: measure of the model fit, weighted residual sum of squares for lm's
+- `dispersion`: return the estimated dispersion (or scale) parameter for a model's distribution
 - `dof`: return the number of degrees of freedom consumed in the model, including when applicable the intercept and the distribution's dispersion parameter
 - `dof_residual`: degrees of freedom for residuals, when meaningful